adarmaori/Brainfuck-2.0/README.md

 # Brainfuck 2.0 / bf++
-This is an extension of the brainfuck syntax that allows the insertion of code from other files in a recursive manner, simplifying complex scripts.
+This is an extension of the brainfuck syntax that allows the insertion of code from other files in a recursive way, simplifying complex scripts.

 ## How to use